dpytaylo/sql-and-data-processing-coursework/csv2oltp/README.md

 - Ensure you have the correct paths in your `.env` file.
 - Verify you have Python 3.x installed.
 - Ensure all required Python packages are installed (`requirements.txt`).

-For further assistance, please refer to the project's documentation or contact the support team.